aakers24/THM/Paths/SOC1/SOC1.md

 * XPath is short for XML Path Language and it is meant to provide a standard syntax and functionality for addressing and manipulating parts of XML documents.

     * wevtutil.exe and Get-WinEvent both support XPath queries.

 ---

+### Sysmon

+* System Monitor, or Sysmon, is a tool in the Sysinternals Suite which is made for monitoring and logging Windows events.
+It is like a more detailed Windows Event Logs.

+* Sysmon events are stored in "Applications and Services Logs/Microsoft/Windows/Sysmon/Operational".

+* Sysmon can make use of a config file which you can make yourself or download a premade config.

+* Sysmon monitoring and loggin in conjuction with some of the previously mentioned log inspection tools/methods such as Get-WinEvent and XPath can give very granular control and insight on the Windows machine.

+---